ensemble-ai/exercise-2-camera-control-lnguyenp48/README.md

 ### general
 stages 1, 2, and 3 are fully complete!
-- i spent too long on 3 please look at it stages 4 and 5 are kind of functioning?
+- i spent too long on 3 please look at it

+~~stages 4 and 5 are kind of functioning?~~ stage 5 is working now, i think!
+4 not so much
 - some flaws. need to fix. im just glad i Have something to submit...
 ### stage1 - position lock
 complete! script: pos_lock.gd